hamidreza-s/Confee/README.md

 - Statement can contain another Statement, an Expression or a Node
 - Statement has scope and can be defined in top-level (type, conf, import)
 - Expression can contain another Expression or a Node
-- Expression can not be defined in top-level (literal, condition, case)
+- Expression can not be defined in top-level (literal, lambda, condition, case)
 - Literal Expression can be bool, string, number, array, object, proto or other Expressions
 - Node is an abstraction which contains a value or points to it
 - Node can be a Token which generated in the lexing phase